Steam MastersTypically replies within an hour

 Best for: Those who want extra warmth during cold nights.

 Laundry Tip: Most comforters are machine washable, but always check the care label.
-For down-filled comforters, dry cleaning is often recommended to maintain their softness and shape.
+For down-filled comforters, blanket dry cleaning is often recommended to maintain their softness and shape.

 A traditional choice, especially in North India, the razai (also known as rajai) is a quilted blanket filled with cotton or wool.
 Known for being lightweight yet incredibly warm, it’s perfect for the coldest winter nights.